hyhieu/hyhieu.github.io/blog/kv_cache_quantize.md

 and the Sherman-Morrison transformation.

 We will find $X$ and $Y$ using gradient descent on a certain data distribution.
-The hard part is that gradient descent does not guarantee that $X$ and $Y$ are invertible throughtout the iterations.
+There are two challenges with this approach.
+The first challenge is that gradient descent does not guarantee that $X$ and $Y$ are invertible throughtout the iterations.
 To ensure invertability, we will use the Sherman-Morrison identity.

 The Sherman-Morrison identity states that if $A \in \mathbb{R}^{n
 \times n}$ is invertible, then for